MouronRoger/First1KGreek/USAGE.md

 - **Browse Raw Files**: Access the raw, unprocessed files
 - **About**: Information about the First 1K Greek Project

-### Authors and Works Navigation

-The browser now features an enhanced authors table with expandable work listings:

-1. **Clickable Author Names**: Click on any author name to expand and view their works
-2. **Works Dropdown**: Each author's works appear in a dropdown with the following details:
-   - Work title
-   - Available file formats (e.g., perseus-grc2.xml)
-   - Action buttons (favorite, archive, delete) - same as for authors
-3. **Work Reference Format**: Works follow the format `tlg{author_id}.tlg{work_id}`
-   - Example: `tlg0004.tlg001` refers to the first work of Diogenes Laertius (tlg0004)
-4. **Multiple File Formats**: Each work may have multiple file formats indicated by extensions
-   - Example: `perseus-grc2.xml` for a specific Greek edition

 ### Viewing Texts

-When viewing a text, you'll now have two viewing options:

-1. **Human-Readable View**: Formatted for easy reading with proper Greek text rendering
-2. **Raw XML View**: Toggle to see the underlying XML structure

 When viewing a text, you'll see the XML content.
 The XML contains: